diovanii/be-the-hero/README.md

 <br>
 <br>

-This app helps ONGs to register incidents and search for a "Hero" that can help it with a monetary value
+This App helps ONGs to register incidents and search for a ‘hero’ who can support with monetary value

 <br>
 <br>